bula87/AstroBox/README.md

 </pre>
 8. Check if it works
 <pre>
-  Open in the web browser: http://YOUR-BBB-IP:80 or http://YOUR-BBB-IP:5000
+  Open in the web browser: http://YOUR-DEVICE-IP:80
 </pre>
 9. If someone will want it, I can also explain how securely access your AstroBox from outside the LAN via ssh reverse tunnelling.